bio-tools/biotoolsRegistry/biohackathon.md

 Currently 28 issues labelled ["done - staged for release"](https://github.com/bio-tools/biotoolsregistry/issues?q=is%3Aissue+is%3Aopen+label%3A%22done+-+staged+for+release%22) are implemented in https://dev.bio.tools.
 Before these can be moved into production, we need independent verification that these features and fixes are satisfactorily implemented.

 The task is:
-* pick any ["done - staged for release"](https://github.com/bio-tools/biotoolsregistry/issues?q=is%3Aissue+is%3Aopen+label%3A%22done+-+staged+for+release%22) issue which lacks the "fix verified" label
+* pick any ["done - staged for release"](https://github.com/bio-tools/biotoolsregistry/issues?q=is%3Aissue+is%3Aopen+label%3A%22done+-+staged+for+release%22) issue which lacks the ["fix verified"](https://github.com/bio-tools/biotoolsRegistry/labels/fix%20verified) label
 * read the thread and test things are working as advertised
-* add a comment to the thread; either reporting things are OK, or describing an outstanding problem
+* add a comment to the thread; either reporting things are OK, or describing an outstanding problem: bio.tools core-dev will monitor the tracker, fixing issues that crop up, and attaching the ```fix verified``` label to confirmed fixes
-* repeat, until all "done - staged for release" issues are verified
+* repeat, until all ```done - staged for release``` issues are verified

-In addition, please have a play with https://dev.bio.tools, critique the interfaces, API and content, and report any bugs or suggestions via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
+Alternatively, experiment with https://dev.bio.tools, critique the interfaces, API and content, and report any bugs or suggestions via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).

-bio.tools core-dev will monitor the tracker, attach the ["fix verified"](https://github.com/bio-tools/biotoolsRegistry/labels/fix%20verified) label and fix issues that crop up.

 ### Task 2: Development priorities
 We label issues to reflect their status and priority: